raspberrypi/documentation/installation/installing-images/README.md

 Alternative distributions are available from third-party vendors.

 After downloading the `.zip` file, unzip it to get the image file (`.img`) for writing to your SD card.
+You can unzip the file by issuing the following command at the linux prompt:
+`unzip my-downloaded-image.img.zip` in the folder where your image lives.

 ## Writing an image to the SD card